carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 ~~~
 {: .output}

-So we have now updated the master branche of our new repository to match
+So we have now updated the master branch of our new repository to match
 the master branch of the GitHub repository which we can confirm by examining the git log.

 ~~~